kateolmstead/unity-sdk/README.md

             </td>
             <td>2nd</td>
             <td>
-                In this case, we want to thank the player for coming back and incentivize these lapsed players to continue doing so.
+                In this case, we want to thank the user for coming back and incentivize these lapsed users to continue doing so.
 We might offer them <strong>10 MonsterBucks</strong> to increase their engagement and loyalty.
             </td>
             <td>
                 <img src="http://playnomics.com/integration-dev/img/messaging/10-free-monster-bucks.png"/>